aviraldg/simplytranslate/README.md

 2. Transcribing audio
 3. Translating transcribed audio (Chinese does not work, but it's trivial to fix) to English
 4. Viewing history
+5. Responsive, so it works well and looks good on Android too.

 Possible Improvements
 ---